All Episodes

 Meanwhile, over at Fox, Bill Hemmer and Megan Kelly look like a 30-year-old married couple that wish they were at home.

-So this was happening on anyway.
+So this was happening.

 And so she's now the co-host of the Anderson Cooper show.

-And Ali Velshi was talking about economics.
+And Allie Velshi was talking about economics.

 And he was saying that Americans now finally understand it.

-There aren't any low information Americans on economics now.
+There aren't any low-information Americans on economics now.

 They all get it.